troglobit/finit/doc/config.md

 The scripts in this directory are executed at the very end of runlevel `S`, [bootstrap][].

-It can be beneficial to use `S01name`, `S02othername`, etc. if there is a dependency order between the scripts.
-Symlinks to existing daemons can talso be used, but make sure they daemonize by default.
+It can be beneficial to use `01-name`, `02-othername`, etc., to ensure the scripts are started in that order, e.g., if there is a dependency order between scripts.
+Symlinks to existing daemons can talso be used, but make sure they daemonize (background) themselves properly, otherwise Finit will lock up.

+If `S[0-9]foo` and `K[0-9]bar` style naming is used, the executable will be called with an extra argument, `start` and `stop`, respectively.
+E.g., `S01foo` will be called as `S01foo start`.
+Of course, `S01foo`
+and `K01foo` may be a symlink to to `another/directory/foo`.

 Similar to the `/etc/rc.local` shell script, make sure that all your services and programs either terminate or start in the background or